fergusyyang/cse15l-lab-reports/index.md

 In Part 1, I will introduce a simple search engine that we built in class, which is inspired by the number server.

-Functions include adding a string to the list, showing the full array list, and search for a certain string from the list.
+Functions include adding a string to the list, showing the full array list, and searching for a certain string from the list.

 In Part 2, I will go over our debugging process in week 3 lab, and explain the failure-inducing inputs, the symptoms, and the bugs.